ikitcheng/python_pkg_nb_pytest_template/README.md

 pytest.ini           <- Use so pytest can locate pkgs from ./ .env                 <- Use so VsCode and its extention can locate pkgs from ./
 ```
-* If we don't want to keep writing the package name when importing our own scripts, then create a pytest config file `pytest.ini` file in the root directory.
+* If we don't want to keep writing the package name when importing our own scripts in your module files, then create a pytest config file `pytest.ini` file in the root directory.
 Inside, write
 ```ini
 [pytest]
 pythonpath = . my_pkg